NJDOT announces improvements at interchange of Routes 49 and 55 in Millville

 (Trenton) - Commissioner Stephen Dilts today announced that the New Jersey Department of Transportation (NJDOT) will begin construction on intersection improvements for Routes 49 and 55 as well as the intersection of Route 49 and Wade Boulevard in Millville City, Cumberland County.

-On Wednesday, November 18, NJDOT will restripe Route 55 southbound in the vicinity of the off ramp to Route 49, in preparation for the placement of construction barrier and then restripe the Wade Boulevard and Route 49 intersection the following week.
+On Wednesday, November 18, NJDOT's contractor will restripe Route 55 southbound in the vicinity of the off ramp to Route 49, in preparation for the placement of construction barrier and then restripe the Wade Boulevard and Route 49 intersection the following week.

 “The project will be constructed in phases to minimize impacts to businesses and the public.
 Traffic will be maintained during construction,” said NJDOT Commissioner Stephen Dilts.
 “Reconstructing this busy interchange will provide safer driving conditions for residents and commuters in Millville City.”